-If MeshID is not a NULL stringof if the mesh specified by MeshID was not found, with an empty ScanResultList.
-Otherwise, Status is set to SUCCESS, contains
+If the MeshID is a NULL string, the device should discover and return all the existing meshes in the ScanResultList.

+If MeshID is not a NULL string, the device returns a Status of MESH_NOT_FOUND if the mesh specified by MeshID was not found, with an empty ScanResultList.
+Otherwise, Status is set to SUCCESS, and the ScanResultList contains one entry corresponding to the mesh of interest.
 In Table 20, replace “NO_DESIGNATED_MESH” with “MESH_NOT_FOUND”

 Modify the second paragraph of p.85 as follows:

-If no L2R mesh is found, a NO_DESIGNATED_MESH Status is returned.
+If the L2R mesh indicated in the request primitive is not found, a MESH_NOT_FOUND Status is returned.
+A MESH_NOT_FOUND Status means that the mesh identified by MeshID was not found, but does not necessarily mean that there is no other mesh.

 Insert a new parameter in the scan result in Table 21 as follows: